 In order to know this “very present help” — in the NOW moment — we have to know our Saviour, Yahushua Messiah [Jesus Christ].
 We have to be in a relationship with Him, where we are willing to cry out to Him, and then patiently wait upon His guidance in the midst of our affliction!

-In a relationship means we talk to Father God often, we share our life with Him, we get to know Him through His Word, we open up to Him, and we give Him time to reveal His direction to us.
+In a relationship means we talk to Father God often, we share our life with Him, we get to know Him through His Word, we open up to Him, and we spend time with Him, giving Him time to reveal His direction to us.

 - [If you are not yet in a relationship with the Saviour, please see Good News!]

 If we will cry out for Father’s help, [because He is right there with us], then one of two things usually occurs:

 - we are enabled [by His grace!] to humble ourselves, change our attitude, seek forgiveness, repent of hard-heartedness, and receive the necessary correction; or

 - Father loves you!!

 - Father is present in the here-and-now by His Holy Spirit!

 - Look up these eight promises for those who cry out for Yahuwah’s help: